Windows 8 RT

 Common Issues

-• Inability to install desktop applications
+• Cannot install desktop applications

-• Limited app availability in Windows Store
+• Limited Windows Store app selection

 • Performance issues on early ARM hardware